 Bats at Tyntesfield

-Of principal interest is a colony of lesser horseshoe bats that summer-roost in the roofs above the Billiard Room and Servants Hall.
+A colony of lesser horseshoe bats summer-roost in the roofs above the Billiard Room and Servants Hall.

-Serotine bats have a small day-roosts in the roof void above the Drawing Room, in the roof of the Stable Block and a crevice in the veranda, and forage over the ornamental gardens to the east.
+Serotine bats have small day-roosts in the roof void above the Drawing Room, the roof of the Stable Block and a crevice in the veranda.
+They also forage over the ornamental gardens to the east.

 Brown long-eared bats have a summer roost in the roof void of the Chaplain’s House and night-roosts in many open buildings on the estate, such as the Stable Block.